The Ultimate Guide to Protecting Your Child Online in 2020

 7. Viewing inappropriate content online

-Because the internet is so open and public, it is also a place where kids can stumble upon content intended for adults, content which they may find upsetting, confusing or distressing.
+Because the internet is so open and public, it is also a place where kids can stumble upon content intended for adults – content which they may find upsetting, confusing or distressing.
 “Inappropriate content” can mean many things to many different people, from swearing to violence to sexual nature.
+Also, our kids might be exposed to political or religious ideas we don’t see fit for them.

-It’s not easy, but eventually, you will need to have a conversation with your children about what they might see online.
+It’s not easy, but eventually, every parent will need to have a conversation with his children about what they might see online.
 Many children don’t go to their parents when they see something they perhaps shouldn’t have seen, for fear that their parents will be angry at them, and take away their devices or internet access.

 If your child comes to you with this type of issue, the best thing to do is to respond calmly and be open to discussion.
 If the content under discussion is sexual, your child will likely be embarrassed already, particularly when talking to their parents about these kinds of issues.
 Let them know you are there for them and are ready to answer any questions without judgment.